SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-08-22-get-a-little-extra-help-with-dream-build-play-2017.markdown

 There is a huge amount of traffic being reported on the site, not just by devs but also by people interested in the games being built.
 So it builds up some prestige and gets people following you. (see 2)

-Your profile talks about you, what games you have built, where to find them, where to find more out about you.&nbsp; You are in fact selling yourself as someone to take notice in for the duration of the completion and beyond!&nbsp; Do not sell yourself short!
+Your profile talks about you, what games you have built, where to find them, where to find more out about you.
+You are in fact selling yourself as someone to take notice in for the duration of the completion and beyond!
+Do not sell yourself short!

 ## 2: Build an audience